linspector/linspector/README.md

 plugins, services and tasks may use other libraries.
 Copying code into the source tree is ok when respecting the license.
 Not using 3rd party libraries should always be preferred though.
-- Inline comments should be all lowercase.
+- Inline comments can all be lowercase.
 Descriptions and documentation comments must be natural language.
 - Arguments to functions must always be in alphabetical order.
 - Class member variables must always be in alphabetical order in "\__init__()" or any